Parent and Family Engagement Plan

 Parent & Family Engagement Evaluation

-Each year, Bulloch County Schools will conduct an evaluation of the content and effectiveness of this parent and family engagement plan and the family engagement activities to improve the academic quality of the Title I schools through an annual parent survey and the Parent Input Meetings.
+Each year, Bulloch County Schools will conduct an evaluation of the content and effectiveness of this family engagement plan and the family engagement activities to improve the academic quality of the Title I schools through an annual parent survey and the Parent Input Meetings.

-In January, each Title I school will email a survey link to the survey to parents so they may provide valuable feedback regarding the parent and family engagement activities and programs.
+In January, each Title I school will email a survey link to the survey to parents so they may provide valuable feedback regarding the family engagement activities and programs.
 These surveys will also be posted on the district and school websites for parents to complete.
 In addition to the annual survey, each Title I school will host a Title I Parent Input Meeting to facilitate group discussions for parents of children eligible to receive Title I services so we may design strategies for more effective family engagement.

-Bulloch County Schools will use the findings from the Input meeting and the survey results to design strategies to improve effective family engagement, to remove possible barriers to parent participation, and to revise its parent and family engagement plans.
+Bulloch County Schools will use the findings from the Input meeting and the survey results to design strategies to improve effective family engagement, to remove possible barriers to parent participation, and to revise its family engagement plans.

-In carrying out the parent and family engagement requirements established by Section 1116 of the Every Student Succeeds Act, the district family engagement coordinator will communicate and collaborate to ensure full opportunities for participation of parents with limited English proficiency, parents with disabilities, and parents of migratory children including providing information and school reports in a language parents can understand.
+In carrying out the family engagement requirements established by Section 1116 of the Every Student Succeeds Act, the district family engagement coordinator will communicate and collaborate to ensure full opportunities for participation of parents with limited English proficiency, parents with disabilities, and parents of migratory children including providing information and school reports in a language parents can understand.
 Residential facilities in the school attendance area are included in any parent involvement correspondence and activities as well.